mahesh-wabale/sonarqube_integration/README.md

-    • Click on Save to apply the settings.

-    • Click on Save to apply the settings.

-    •  Step-by-Step Guide to Create a SonarQube Token

-    1. Login to SonarQube:
 Open your web browser and navigate to your SonarQube instance (e.g., http://your-sonarqube-server).Log in with your SonarQube credentials.
 You need to have sufficient permissions (typically an administrator or project-